oravapw/mylan/README.md

 ## Future plans / TODO

-There are guarantees that any of these will happen :)
+There are no guarantees that any of these will actually happen :)

-- support for actual user accounts (and possibly user groups), instead of just one shared "admin" account.
+- Support for actual user accounts (and possibly user groups), instead of just one shared "admin" account.
+This would be quite a bit of work.
-- add some Capybara tests for the UI (yes, this should have been in at the beginning, but wasn't due to the original use case and timetable)
+- Add some Capybara tests for the UI (yes, this should have been in at the beginning, but wasn't due to the original use case and timetable).
-- update CSS to Bulma 1.x.
-A drop-in replacement broke everything, so this probablt needs a bit of tinkering.
+- Update CSS to Bulma 1.x.
+A drop-in replacement attempt broke everything, so this probably needs a bit of tinkering.